AaltoPML/PPBO/README.md

 In the notebook, click ![Screenshot_2020-05-22 Camphor-Copper - Jupyter Notebook](https://user-images.githubusercontent.com/57790862/82723533-47d17600-9cd8-11ea-9978-46f4551af440.png)!

 ### Instructions to run numerical experiments
 Run the numerical described in the "Numerical experiment" section of the paper.
-Please note that the numerical experiments may take a long time even in a computer with tens of CPUs.
+Please note that the numerical experiments may take a long time even in a computer with tens of CPUs.<br />

-# open ppbo_numerical_main.py
+# open ppbo_numerical_main.py<br />
-# set a correct working directory: wd = ...
+# set a correct working directory: wd = ...<br />
-# uncomment the objective function you would like to run: E.g. "env.run(six_hump_camel)"
+# uncomment the objective function you would like to run: E.g. "env.run(six_hump_camel)"<br />
-# run the script
+# run the script<br />

 ## Contact